andrewhwaller/jesus-law-session-1/slides.md

     * Reducing the law to this sort of ritual metaphor can cause us to read less carefully!
     * If we're content with reading the law in this metaphorical way, our understanding of the law and its impact on the life of Israel will be deficient.
 * These two things can work together to convince us that the law isn't really that important (if it's just a metaphor pointing to Jesus, let's just focus on Jesus) or that it's so complicated that we can't understand it.
+    * In my view, much of our engagement with biblical law is marked by an anxiety to protect the _sola gratia_ and _sola fide_ of salvation and avoid any hint of Pelagianism or so-called works-righteousness in our theology.
+        * If we treat these questions as settled and proceed from that doctrinal foundation, we may feel more free to engage with the law _qua_ law.
+        * Note: this is not to say that we should blindly accept those doctrinal points or that we shouldn't allow further reflection on biblical law to help us revisit and refine those doctrinal perspectives.
 -->

 ---